National Hunting and Fishing Day is this Saturday, Sept. 23.

 National Hunting and Fishing Day also serves an avenue for us to promote hunting and fishing as legal, wholesome, memorable outdoor activities to new audiences.

-Now, we need to help others experience a personal, hands-on connection to nature and the cycle of life.
+Now, we need to help others experience great memories as well as a personal, hands-on connection to nature and the cycle of life.
 We, as licensed outdoor enthusiasts, must engage and pass along what we know to the folks around us, and especially to those who don’t look and act like us, on a continual basis.
 It is vital to the future of fish and wildlife.

 Participation in activities like hunting and fishing is intensely rewarding and provides rich opportunities to grow human relationships, reconnect with the environment, help landowners, support the economy, supply revenue for conservation and obtain fresh, free-ranging food.

 National Hunting and Fishing Day also presents an opportunity to thank the rural landowner who allows you to hunt and fish on their property.
-This is particularly important in a state Like Nebraska where the land is 97 percent privately owned.
+This is particularly important in a state such as Nebraska where the land is 97 percent privately owned.

 To me, our hunting and fishing heritage remains a key component to who we are as Nebraskans and as Americans.